East of the 100th Meridian

 ** RECORDINGS AND IMAGES MAY NOT BE REPRODUCED ELSEWHERE.
 SEE THE COPYRIGHT SECTION **

-This website provides song recordings of the cicadas of the eastern United States and Canada, approximately 60 described species and subspecies (Family Cicadidae).
+This website provides song recordings of the cicadas of the eastern United States and Canada, approximately 65 described species and subspecies (Family Cicadidae).
 Cicada songs are loud and complex, and they are made by males to attract females for mating.
 These sounds are nearly always species-specific, and they provide the most reliable means of identifying most species.
-We have chosen the 100th meridian, which runs north-south through the western parts of the Great Plains states, as a cutoff between eastern and western states since it approximates the region where divergent eastern and western faunas meet.
+The 100th meridian, which runs north-south through the western parts of the Great Plains states, is used here as a cutoff between eastern and western states since it approximates the region where divergent eastern and western faunas meet.
 Approximately 110 additional cicada species are found only in the western states, mainly in the genera Platypedia and Okanagana – song recordings of 30 of these species, mainly from the southwestern US, are included on the Western Cicada Species page.

 Eventually, photographs of the species will be included, along with general distribution maps.
-For now, the site emphasizes the song data – the map and photo links do not yet work.
-In addition, detailed information on collecting localities for each of the species is available using the online database at Cicada Central.
+For now, the site emphasizes the song data.
+Detailed maps based on museum specimens can be found in the open-access research article by Sanborn and Phillips (2013), and additional information is available using the online database at Cicada Central.
 General information on cicada ecology and behavior is readily available through the many cicada-related websites mentioned at the end of this page.

 The species are listed below by subfamily and then by genus.
-We began with Tibicen because they're our favorites!
-Author and date information are given for all taxonomic units.
-Eventually these references will be included in a Literature Cited page here, but for now they can be found at the comprehensive Bibliography of the Cicadoidea website.
+We began with Neotibicen because they're our favorites!
+Author and date information are given for all taxonomic names.
+References can be found at the comprehensive Bibliography of the Cicadoidea website.

 A NOTE ON CLASSIFICATION